CountChu/LeetCodePython/README.md

 python test.py 0001 -s v1
 `

-The command test your solution of the problem 0001 with the solution version v1.
+The command tests your solution of the problem 0001 with the solution version v1.